MECHMEGA991/Expense-Tracker-/README.md

-Console-Based Expense Tracker (Python)
+📊 Console-Based Expense Tracker (Python)

-A simple and efficient Python console application to track daily expenses using CSV file storage.
-This project helps users record, view, delete, and calculate total expenses through a menu-driven interface.
+A simple Python console application to track daily expenses using CSV file storage.
+It allows users to add, view, delete, and calculate expenses through a menu-driven interface.

-Features
+✨ Features

-Add expenses with date, category, description, and amount
+➕ Add expenses with date, category, description, and amount

-View all saved expenses in a readable format
+📋 View all saved expenses in a readable format

-Delete expenses based on description
+❌ Delete expenses by description

-Calculate total expenses dynamically
+🧮 Calculate total expenses automatically

-Persistent data storage using CSV files
+💾 Persistent data storage using CSV files

-Simple and user-friendly console menu
+🖥️ Simple and user-friendly console interface

-Technologies Used
+🛠️ Technologies Used

-Python
+🐍 Python

-CSV File Handling
+📁 CSV File Handling

-OS Module
+⚙️ OS Module

-How It Works
+⚙️ How It Works

-The program stores expenses in a CSV file (expenses.csv).
+📂 Stores all expenses in expenses.csv

-Users interact with a menu to add, view, delete, or calculate expenses.
+🧾 Reads and updates data using file handling

-All data is saved permanently and loaded automatically when the program runs again.
+🔁 Runs in a loop until the user chooses to exit

-How to Run
+▶️ How to Run

-Make sure Python is installed on your system.
+🔽 Clone or download the repository

-Clone this repository or download the source code.
+🧑‍💻 Open terminal/command prompt

-Run the program using:
+▶️ Run the program:

 python expense_tracker.py

-Follow the on-screen menu instructions.
+📌 Follow the on-screen menu